William Demosthenes Crum: Biography

 In December 1902, President Theodore Roosevelt nominated Crum, on McKinlay's recommendation, as collector of customs for the port of Charleston to symbolize 'a door of hope' for southern African Americans.
 His nomination faced severe local opposition and the U.S. Senate adjourned on March 4, 1903 without taking any action on Crum's nomination.
 Roosevelt gave Crum a temporary commission and submitted his appointment to the U.S. Senate.
 The U.S. Senate and Roosevelt repeated their actions multiple times between November 1903 and April 28, 1904.
 The U.S. Senate voted to approve Crum on January 6, 1905.
 Crum was the first African American to hold the position and held it until March 4, 1909.

 The heavy opposition he faced had catapulted him onto the national stage.
 After Roosevelt left office, his successor, William Howard Taft, considered Crum's status in Charleston to be a political liability.
 Rather than re-appoint Crum as collector of customs, President Taft offered him instead the post of Minister to Liberia and Consul-General.

 Crum accepted this compromise and went on to serve as the Minister Resident of the United States to Liberia from 1910 to 1912.
 During his tenure he would attempt to aid the country resolve boundary disputes and stabilize its economy, but ultimately had little impact on it.
 During his diplomatic service in Monrovia, Crum contracted blackwater fever, a form of Malaria and was forced to resign his post in on 17 September 1912 and return to the United States.
-Crum never recovered and died on December 7, 1912, in Charleston, South Carolina, where he would be buried.
+Crum never recovered and died on December 7, 1912, in Charleston, South Carolina.